Speak with a safari expert

 Beneath the azure waves of the Indian Ocean, spectacular seascapes support a cornucopia of life, including the largest fish species in the world – the whale sharks.
 When treated with the appropriate respect, these gentle plankton-eaters are slow and docile, allowing for a profoundly humbling underwater encounter with one of the Earth’s leviathans.

 Where?
-Every year, feeding aggregations of whale sharks occur near Mafia Island off the Tanzanian coast and the waters of southern Mozambique, moving through Bazaruto Archipelago National Park.
+Every year, feeding aggregations of whale sharks occur near Mafia Island, one of Tanzania’s Spice Islands, off the Tanzanian coast and the waters of southern Mozambique, moving through Bazaruto Archipelago National Park.
 The recent rise in popularity of swimming with whale sharks has seen them harassed by unethical tourism practices.
 It is vital to book the experience through a reputable operator that puts the well-being of the sharks first.

 Be sure to seek out ethical and reputable operators for your whale shark safari – so that the well-being of the sharks comes first